Undergraduate Course Descriptions

 COMM 213: Social Media and Social Life (González-Bailón)

 The irruption of social media as a means of communication has been said to transform many dimensions of social life, from how we interact with significant others to how we engage in public life - but has it, really?
 Regardless of the specific technology (blogs, micro-blogs, social networking sites, peer-to-peer networks), social media make interdependence more prevalent, and exposure to information more pervasive.
 But social networks, and the ties that bring us together, have long mediated the way in which we obtain information, engage in public discussion, and are recruited or mobilized for a public cause.
 So what has social media brought to the table that is new?
 This course will evaluate the evidence that can help us answer this question, as well as challenge conventional views and discuss questions that remain open.
 The effects of social media on ideological polarization, social influence and peer pressure, agenda-setting dynamics, and the formation and effects of social capital are examples of the substantive topics and theoretical debates that will be considered.

 COMM 225: Children and Media (Woolf)

 This course examines children's relationships to media in their historic, economic, political, and social contexts.
 The class explores the ways in which "childhood" is created and understood as a time of life that is qualitatively unique and socially constructed over time.
-It continues with a review of various theories of child development as they inform children's relationship with and understanding of media.
+It continues with a review of various theories of child development as they inform children's relationships with and understanding of media.
 It reviews public policies designed to empower parents and limit children's exposure to potentially problematic media content and simultaneously considers the economic forces that shape what children see and buy.
 The course also provides a critical examination of research on the impact of media on children's physical, cognitive, social, and emotional development.
-Students in this course produce a prototype for an educational children’s media product as their final project.
+Students in this course produce a proposal for an educational children’s media product as their final project.

-COMM 226: Introduction to Political Communication (Jamieson/Taussig)
+COMM 226: Introduction to Political Communication (Jamieson)

 COMM 230: Advertising & Society (Turow)